Particular/docs.particular.net/servicecontrol/transports.md

 | [Classic](https://www.rabbitmq.com/docs/classic-queues) | [Conventional](/transports/rabbitmq/routing-topology.md#conventional-routing-topology) | `RabbitMQ.ClassicConventionalRouting` |
 | [Classic](https://www.rabbitmq.com/docs/classic-queues) | [Direct](/transports/rabbitmq/routing-topology.md#direct-routing-topology) | `RabbitMQ.ClassicDirectRouting` |

+#### PowerShell deployments

-To do this in PowerShell set the `-Transport` option:
+To select the transport using PowerShell set the `-Transport` option:

 snippet: RabbitMQPowerShellTransport

+#if-version [5,)
+#### Container deployments

-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:
+To select the transport in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

 snippet: RabbitMQDockerTransport

+#end-if
 ### Azure ServiceBus

-In addition to the [connection string options of the transport](/transports/azure-service-bus/configuration.md#configuring-an-endpoint) the following ServiceControl specific options are available in versions 4.4 and above:
+In addition to the [connection string options of the transport](/transports/azure-service-bus/configuration.md#configuring-an-endpoint) the following ServiceControl specific connection string options are available:

 * `TransportType=AmqpWebSockets` - Configures the transport to use [AMQP over websockets](/transports/azure-service-bus/configuration.md#connectivity).
 * `TopicName=<topic-bundle-name>` - Specifies the [topic name](/transports/azure-service-bus/configuration.md#entity-creation) to be used by the instance.
 The default value is `bundle-1`.
 * `QueueLengthQueryDelayInterval=<value_in_milliseconds>` - Specifies the delay between queue length refresh queries for queue length monitoring.
 The default value is 500 ms.

-As of version 4.21.8 of ServiceControl, the following options can be used to enable [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) authentication:
+The following options can be used to enable [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) authentication:

 * Setting the connection string to a [fully-qualified namespace](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusclient.fullyqualifiednamespace) (eg. `my-namespace.servicebus.windows.net`)
   * With this setting, a [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) will be used.